HarrisonWilde/famews/README.md

 ### Code Package

-The `famews` package contains the relevant code components for the pipeline.
-Install the package into your environment
-with:
+The `famews` package can be installed using `pip` and is part of the environment file `environment_linux.yml`.
+Otherwise, you can install it with:
 ```
-pip install -e ./
+pip install famews
 ```

 ### Configurations